Tips for Parenting Children Who Prefer Feeling

 - Equate feedback to the whole person & have difficultly separating feedback about a behavior from them

-- Are more likely to except general praise.
+- Are more likely to accept general praise.
 Ie. “You’re super” than the Thinking child.
 However, they still enjoy knowing the specific reason for the praise

 Tips for parenting the Feeling child: